 The Department of Public Health uses email and BlackBoard to communicate with students and student groups in a timely fashion.
 All emails will be sent to the student’s SU Email address.
 It is the responsibility of the student to check their SU email in a timely fashion.

 Students are asked to understand that faculty receive large volumes of email and are not available via email at all times.
 Students should expect a reasonable lag in response time to their emails.

 - Address all faculty as Dr., Professor, Mr., Ms., Mx., unless given permission to address the faculty member by another name.
 This includes any oral or written communication.

 - Speak directly with involved faculty concerning a perceived need or conflict in a timely fashion, rather than waiting until the end of the course.

 Blackboard is a web-based system that allows students and faculty to participate in class components online.
-Students and faculty access Blackboard using a standard browser.
-Blackboard allows instructor to provide students with course materials, discussion boards, virtual chat, online quizzes, and more.
-The degree to which blackboard is used in a course varies.
+Students and faculty access Blackboard using a standard internet browser.
+Blackboard allows an instructor to provide students with course materials, discussion boards, virtual chat, online quizzes, and more.
+The degree to which Blackboard is used in a course varies.
 All Public Health courses utilize the Blackboard system for posting of course syllabi and other documents related to the course.

 For additional information regarding the Blackboard system, please refer to the Syracuse University Blackboard Student Support webpages.

-Academic Support Resources
+Syracuse University Academic Support Resources.

-Subject-area Librarians: S.U.
-Libraries are staffed with subject specialist knowledgeable in various field of study.
+Subject-area Librarians: SU Libraries are staffed with subject specialist knowledgeable in various field of study.
 Subject Librarians may be found at: Subject Librarians.